clarisli/CarND-Traffic-Sign-Classifier/README.md

 #### 2. Exploratory visualization of the dataset

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the triaing data distribute over 43 classes.
+It is a bar chart showing how the training data distribute over 43 classes.
 Each bin represents one class and its height indicates how many examples in that class.

-![alt text][image9]
+![alt text][image5]

 Here are the traffic sign images each with its corresponding class id.
-![alt text][image10]
+![alt text][image6]

 You can refer to [signnames.csv](./signnames.csv) for the name of each traffic sign.